i-vishi/Prefixer/README.md

 To utilize Prefixer in your application, adhere to these steps:

-1. Initialize Prefixer in your Application class:
+1. Initialize Prefixer in your Activity class:
    ```kotlin
    class MyActivity : ComponentActivity() {
       override fun onCreate() {